raspberrypi/documentation/raspbian/applications/rpi-update.md

 # rpi-update

-`rpi-update` is a command line application that will update your Raspbian kernel and VideoCore firmware to the latest pre-release versions.
+`rpi-update` is a command line application that will update your Raspberry Pi OS kernel and VideoCore firmware to the latest pre-release versions.

 **WARNING: Pre-release versions of software are not guaranteed to work.
 You should not use `rpi-update` on any system unless recommended to do so by a Raspberry Pi engineer.
 It may leave your system unreliable or even completely broken.
 It should not be used as part of any regular update process.**